Low-carb diets like keto are often plagued by misconceptions started by people who do not fully understand how they work.

 The Role of Vegetables in Low-Carb Diets

-A widespread misconception holds that following a low-carb diet means you have to reduce your vegetable intake significantly.
-But, the truth couldn't be more different.
+A widespread misconception is that following a low-carb diet means significantly reducing your vegetable intake.
+But the truth couldn't be more different.
 Most low-carb plans encourage eating 7 to 10 cups of vegetables daily.

 This might sound surprising because when people think "low carb," they often imagine plates filled with bacon and cheese but no greens.
 Yet, it's essential to realize that vegetables supply fiber, nutrients, and minerals while managing carbohydrate intake.